Inside Villa Windsor: The Parisian Palace of British Royal Romance and Scandal

 The tragic accident that took Princess Diana's life was widely known in Hong Kong, but little did I know at the time that Villa Windsor held such a poignant link to her story.
 This revelation adds a deeply personal and emotional layer to the villa’s already fascinating history.

-The Auction:
+The Auction

 In 2021, the City of Paris launched a call for expressions of interest, leading to a selection process among several candidates.
 The Paris Council ultimately decided to entrust the management of Villa Windsor in the Bois de Boulogne to the Fondation Mansart, recognized by the French State for its public interest.
 This decision was related to the foundation's successful restoration of the nearby Château de Bagatelle in the Bois de Boulogne woods.
 The concession also includes the neighboring residence located at number 10 of the same road, forming a single historical and cultural complex.

-One Stone Kills Two Birds:
+One Stone Kills Two Birds: The Only Private Vineyard in Paris

 Comments